yuanming-hu/exposure/README.md

 If you train `Exposure` in your own collection of images that are `jpg`, it is OK to apply `Exposure` to similar `jpg` images.

 Note that `Exposure` is just a prototype (proof-of-concept) of our latest research, and there are definitely a lot of engineering efforts required to make it suitable for a real product.
-Like many deep learning system, usually when the inputs are too different from training data, suboptimal results will be generated.
-Defects like this may be allievated by more human engineering efforts which are not included in this research project whose goal is simply prototyping.
+Like many deep learning systems, usually when the inputs are too different from training data, suboptimal results will be generated.
+Defects like this may be alleviated by more human engineering efforts which are not included in this research project whose goal is simply prototyping.

 2) **Why am I getting different results everytime I run Exposure on the same image?**